taylorSando/docs/documentation/application-overview.md

 {msg/topic :model-name msg/type :set-name :name "Alice"}
 ```

-Messages like the one shown above are sent to the application, on the
+Messages, like the one shown above, are sent to the input queue.
+These
+messages reach the application by means of the dataflow.
+It is through the
-input queue, to transform internal data models.
-Messages like this may
+dataflow that the messages are able to transform the internal data models.
-also come out of the application, on the output queue, and be sent to
+Messages can also come out of the application, through the output queue.
-external services.
+These messages are then transferred to some external service.

 ## Application model

-The application model has a well defined structure which is a logical
+The application model has a well defined structure, which is a logical
 tree.
-We can think of this tree as a report which is based on the
+We can think of this tree as a report, which is based on the
-underlying data models and derived data and is updated when that data
+underlying data models and derived data, and is updated when that data
-changes.
+models change.

 ![Application model tree](/documentation/images/client/overview/tree.png)